Bio-inspired Sustainable Systems Lab (BiSSL)

 Undergraduate mechanical engineering student Kristina Viro joined the group Summer 2019.
 She works with both BiSSL and the INVENT Lab, run by Dr. Cynthia Hipwell, on modeling innovation.
 Kristina was awarded the J. Mike Walker ’66 Impact Award fall 2019.

-MS mechanical engineering student Tirth joined our group in Spring 2018 from Gujarat Technological University where he was part of a robotics design team, winning 2nd place at the ROBOCON International Robotics Contest.
+MS mechanical engineering student Tirth joined our group in Spring 2018 from Gujarat Technological University.
 While Tirth is completing his Masters at A&M he also had the opportunity to work as an intern at Volvo.
 Tirth won 1st place for graduate student engineering presentations in the Spring 2019 Texas A&M Student Research Week for his presentation titled: “Sustainable Water Networks Design: A Bio-inspired Approach.”
-Tirth also won a graduate travel award to present his first authored paper at the 2019 CIRP Life Cycle Engineering conference at Purdue University.
+Tirth won a graduate travel award to present his first authored paper at the 2019 CIRP Life Cycle Engineering conference at Purdue University.
 Tirth was awarded the J. Mike Walker 66′ Department of Mechanical Engineering Graduate Student Fellowship Fall of 2019.
-Tirth’s MS thesis is titled “DESIGNING ROBUST WATER DISTRIBUTION SYSTEMS USING ECOLOGY AS AN INSPIRATION.”
+Tirth graduated December 2019 with his MS (thesis “Designing Robust Water Distribution Systems using Ecology as an Inspiration“).

 MS mechanical engineering student Varun joined our group in Fall 2017 from Shiv Nadar University.
 April 2019, Varun became an Associate Fellow in the Center for the Integration of Research, Teaching, and Learning (CIRTL) Academy for Future Faculty (AFF).
 Varun was awarded the J. Mike Walker 66′ Department of Mechanical Engineering Graduate Fellowship Spring of 2019.
 Varun graduated December 2019 with his MS thesis titled “Bio-inspired design for robust power systems.”